SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 # How Do I Use a Third Party React Package Using Feliz?

-To use a third-party React library in a SAFE application, you need to write an F# wrapper around it.
-There are two ways for doing this – using [Fable.React](https://www.nuget.org/packages/Fable.React/) or using [Feliz](https://zaid-ajaj.github.io/Feliz/).
-This recipe will show you the minimal setup needed to get going!
+With Feliz we're able to easily interact with third-party React libraries in a SAFE application.

 ## Prerequisites